akshell/docs/intro.rst

 Currently Akshell is in beta state; so only creation of free non-commercial applications is available.
 Akshell makes their code publicly accessible; it *must* be provided under the terms of the `BSD License`_.
-Development and hosting of such applications is *free*.
+Development and hosting of such applications are *free*.
 Support of commercial applications is a work in progress.

 .. _BSD License: /about/bsd/